-- Numerical Reasoning: Candidates are presented with numerical data in the form or graphs or tables, and must read, understand and analyse the data in order to choose the right answer (multiple choice).
+- Numerical Reasoning: Candidates are presented with numerical data in the form of graphs or tables and must read, understand and analyse the data to choose the right answer (multiple choice).

 - Verbal Reasoning: Candidates are presented with information in the form of a short paragraph and need to quickly read, understand, and analyse the information to choose the right answer.